Nikhil172913832/Nikhil172913832/README.md

 # 💫 About Me:
 Hey there!
-I'm Nikhil, a passionate and inquisitive <br>individual currently pursuing a Bachelor of Technology in<br>Computer Science and Engineering at the Indian Institute<br>of Information Technology, Una.
-I have a deep love for<br>machine learning and an affinity for programming.
-I am<br> on a journey to explore the world of artificial intelligence<br> and the underlying code and algorithms which make it<br> possible.
+I'm Nikhil, a passionate and inquisitive individual currently pursuing a Bachelor of Technology in Computer Science and Engineering at the Indian Institute of Information Technology, Una.
+I have a deep love for machine learning and an affinity for programming.
+I am on a journey to explore the world of artificial intelligence and the underlying code and algorithms which make it possible.

 ## 🌐 Socials: